bplmaps/lmec-main-site/content/research/digital-publication-small-grants.md

 Grants are available to all scholars regardless of citizenship; however, if the individual primarily responsible for the project does not have a United States tax identification number, you should [contact us](info@leventhalmap.org) in advance to determine whether you will be able to receive the stipend.

 #### To Apply

-<a class="btn btn-outline-primary btn-large" href="https://tally.so/r/wb7lM6">Apply to LMEC's Small Grants Program</a>

 An application consists of the following material submitted by **Monday, May 20, 2024 at 5pm ET**: